jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_2.rst

             for key in ('<-', '7', '4', '1', '+/-'):

-  the terminal_ is your friend and shows :ref:`AssertionError<what causes AssertionError?>` for 20 sub tests
+  the terminal_ is your friend, and shows :ref:`AssertionError<what causes AssertionError?>` for 20 sub tests

   .. code-block:: python